 The Clinical Mental Health Counseling program is a long standing successful graduate program, founded in 1966.
-The program attained CACREP accreditation in 2009.
+The program attained initial CACREP accreditation in 2009 as Community Counseling program.
+In 2013 the CACREP accreditation was successfully converted to a Clinical Mental Health Counseling program.
+In 2017 the program was re-accredited under the 2016 standards and was awarded an 8 year accreditation.
 The 60 credit curriculum meets the counselor preparation standards for state licensure-Licensed Professional Counselor (LPC) and the standard for the National Certified Counselor (NCC).
 Most states now require 60 credits for licensure.